monali-g-eq/ecommerce-app/README.md

 # Incomplete Features
 *Responsive Design
 The app is currently not fully responsive.
-Needs optimization for tablets and mobile devices.

-*Filters (UI/UX Incomplete)

-Color filter — Not implemented
-Size filter (e.g., S, M, L, XL) — Not implemented Dress type/category — Not implemented
-Price range slider/filter — Not implemented

-*Review — Not implemented

-*Footer Section — Not implemented

-*Product Review System
-Ratings are shown, but review submission and display are not implemented yet.